linkerd/linkerd/linkerd/docs/protocol-http.md

   servers:
     port: 5000
 ```

+Note that `dstPrefix`, if unset in the identifier configuration block,
+defaults to "http".
+For example, here's a router configured with the path
+identifier

 With this configuration, a request to `:5000/true/love/waits.php` will be
 mapped to `/http/true/love` and will be routed based on this name by the